jrising/prospectus-tools/gcp/extract/README.md

 in the config yml file.
 The division across files is specified by the `file-organize` configuration option, with RCP and SSP the default.

 Use cases:
-- Get a quantiles timeseries for a given region.
+- Get a quantiles timeseries for a given region, relative to historical climate

-  `python quantiles.py configs/mortality.yml --region=CAN.1.2.28 global_interaction_gmfd`
+  `python quantiles.py configs/labor.yml --region=CAN.1.2.28 labor_global_interaction_best_13dec -labor_global_interaction_best_13dec-histclim`

 - Get the quantiles values for all regions over a given year span.

-  `python quantiles.py configs/mortality.yml --yearsets=yes global_interaction_gmfd`
+  `python quantiles.py configs/labor.yml --yearsets=yes labor_global_interaction_best_13dec`